rust-lang/book/nostarch/chapter10.md

 }
 ```

-A function we defined in Listing 4-9 that compiled without lifetime
+Listing 10-25: A function we defined in Listing 4-9 that compiled without
-annotations, even though the parameter and return type are references
+lifetime annotations, even though the parameter and return type are references

 The reason this function compiles without lifetime annotations is historical:
 in early versions (pre-1.0) of Rust, this code wouldn’t have compiled because